-- how any additional capital to cover group risk has been calculated. - 2.16AH Under the Senior Managers Regime (SMR),20 firms are required to allocate a Prescribed Responsibility (PR) for managing the allocation and maintenance of the firm's capital, funding and liquidity to an individual performing a Senior Management Function (SMF).21 The PRA expects: - the SMF allocated this PR to ensure that the firm conducts the assessments specified in paragraphs 2.16AA to 2.16AG, and to document them in the firm's ICAAP submissions, and - firms to ensure this expectation is explicitly reflected in the relevant SMF's Statement of Responsibilities.
+- for any given risk type, the minimum requirements or buffers applied to an entity established outside the United Kingdom that exceed the entity's share of the consolidated group requirements for the same risk or buffer; - any such differences that the firm considers are already mitigated through the risk-based capital framework or by another means; and - how any additional capital to cover group risk has been calculated. - 2.16AH Under the Senior Managers Regime (SMR), firms are required to allocate a Prescribed Responsibility (PR) for managing the allocation and maintenance of the firm's capital, funding and liquidity to an individual performing a Senior Management Function (SMF).
+The PRA expects: - the SMF allocated this PR to ensure that the firm conducts the assessments specified in paragraphs 2.16AA to 2.16AG, and to document them in the firm's ICAAP submissions, and - firms to ensure this expectation is explicitly reflected in the relevant SMF's Statement of Responsibilities.